How to Get Into Harvard Business School

 “Academic, analytical and quantitative prowess is crucial, as HBS Adcom will look at the applicant’s GPA and test score.
 HBS AdCom will also comb through transcripts and consider the skills the applicant exercised and built in his or her work experiences,” Andrea reveals.

-For reference, we’ve assembled a sampling of test scores for SBC client admits from this season.
+For reference, we’ve assembled a sampling of test scores for SBC client admits from this past season.
 GRE scores ranged between a 630 converted to an 800 perfect test score.
 GPAs ranged from 3.4 to 3.9.
 GMAT scores ranged between 690 and 770.

 The school pedigree of HBS admits varies considerably.
 Here are some of the undergraduate colleges and universities attended by our SBC client pool of HBS admits.